KristofarStavrev/huggingface_model_deployment/README.md

 - [ ] Nox/Tox
 - [ ] Mypy  - typechecking
 - [ ] Model tracking, drift, automated retraining
+- [ ] Airflow/Dagster/Argo
 - [ ] After deployment - test out the CI/CD by creating a new feature branch, make some development changes, and merge with the master
+- [ ] Create an diagram for the entire architecture (CI/CD, model retraining, etc.)